Getting to know Norway: Part 328th August 2018

 2017-06-05: More time around Oslo

 An afternoon flight from a stuffy and busy Manchester Airport got me to Oslo.
 If I had known better, I would have stayed on the train from Oslo’s airport longer to get closer to where my hotel was.
-The day had been damp but remained dry as I undertook the longer than expected walk from Oslo sentralstasjon through the city’s heart and my tardiness was noted by the hotel receptionist before I was compensated with the largest hotel room that I ever occupied.
-It felt more like a two room studio flat so there was plenty of space to relax a while.
+The day had been damp but remained dry as I undertook the longer than expected walk from Oslo sentralstasjon through the city’s heart, and my tardiness was noted by the hotel receptionist before I was compensated with the largest hotel room that I ever occupied.
+It felt more like a two – room studio flat, so there was plenty of space to relax for a while.

 The reason for the long trek that Sunday evening was the hotel’s proximity to the Royal Palace (Det Kongelige Slott in Norwegian) and that helped to address some unfinished business from my previous visit to Oslo.
-The next morning brought bright sunshine so it was time to start a whole day of exploration around Norway’s capital city.
-Looking back through the photos now, it would be tempting to think that it was all sunshine but there was a shower of rain in the middle of the day while I got something to eat.
+The next morning brought bright sunshine, so it was time to start a whole day of exploration around Norway’s capital city.
+Looking back through the photos now, it would be tempting to think that it was all sunshine, but there was a shower of rain in the middle of the day while I got something to eat.

-My day started around the Royal Palace though and I realise that mornings were better for photographing its frontage because that is when sunlight falls on it.
-In 2016, I had hoped to do just that before catching my train to Bergen but there was not enough time so it had to wait.
-There were no time constraints the next time around so I had the space that I needed and it was a wrench to pull myself away for further exploring.
+My day started around the Royal Palace, though, and I realise that mornings were better for photographing its frontage because that is when sunlight falls on it.
+In 2016, I had hoped to do just that before catching my train to Bergen, but there was not enough time, so it had to wait.
+There were no time constraints the next time around, so I had the space that I needed, and it was a wrench to pull myself away for further exploring.

-As I continued through the city centre, there was a feeling of closure and it appeared that Norwegian public holiday observance was much like what they do on Sundays since no large stores were open.
-The need to purchase a USB Type C cable for powering my Google Pixel C tablet had to wait until the next morning but there was no time to be ruing my leaving the actual cable after me for I wanted to see Akershus slott.
+As I continued through the city centre, there was a feeling of closure, and it appeared that Norwegian public holiday observance was much like what they do on Sundays, since no large stores were open.
+The need to purchase a USB Type C cable for powering my Google Pixel C tablet had to wait until the next morning, but there was no time to be ruing my leaving the actual cable after me, for I wanted to see Akershus slott.

-Getting there had me passing landmarks that I had seen before like Domkirken where I tarried a while.
-When I reached the Akershus fort, I spent some time there too with the old buildings catching my eye as much as any views of Pipervika and the severe-looking towers of the Radhuset were unmissable.
-Their architectural style reminded me a little of Stockholm’s Radhuset and I was later to realise that Karl Johans gate lay not far behind Oslo’s city hall.
-My previous wandering had taken indirect routes but I was to uncover shorter ones.
+Getting there had me passing landmarks that I had seen before, like Domkirken, where I tarried a while.
+When I reached the Akershus fort, I spent some time there too, with the old buildings catching my eye as much as any views of Pipervika and the severe-looking towers of the Radhuset were unmissable.
+Their architectural style reminded me a little of Stockholm’s Radhuset, and I was later to realise that Karl Johans gate lay not far behind Oslo’s city hall.
+My previous wandering had taken indirect routes, but I was to uncover shorter ones.

 One of those was to facilitate a trip to my hotel that preceded a boat trip around Oslofjord that took my fancy.
-The outing was not a cheap one but it made a change from wandering about on foot.
-The boat may have looked like a sailing vessel but it was powered by a diesel engine and did what was needed.
-Greener and bluer surroundings were to be savoured in the sunshine before a return to land where I did more pottering about in by now familiar places before I retired for the evening in advance of travel to Stavanger the following morning.
+The outing was not a cheap one, but it made a change from wandering about on foot.
+The boat may have looked like a sailing-vessel, but it was powered by a diesel engine and did what was needed.
+Greener and bluer surroundings were to be savoured in the sunshine before a return to land, where I did more pottering about in by now familiar places before I retired for the evening in advance of travel to Stavanger the following morning.

-2017-06-06: Last minute resilience has its rewards
+2017-06-06: Last-minute resilience has its rewards

-It is possible to travel to Stavanger by train but it is a journey that takes six or seven hours so setting aside a day or travelling overnight would be involved.
-In the interests of time, I chose to fly so I caught a train to Oslo airport from near the hotel and checked in for the short flight.
-That was a speedy and well automated affair so I had time to pick up a power cable for my tablet and the helpful assistant also saved me some money on my purchase.
+It is possible to travel to Stavanger by train, but it is a journey that takes six or seven hours, so setting aside a day or travelling overnight would be involved.
+In the interests of time, I chose to fly, so I caught a train to Oslo airport from near the hotel and checked in for the short flight.
+That was a speedy and well automated affair, so I had time to pick up a power cable for my tablet, and the helpful assistant also saved me some money on my purchase.

-On arriving in Stavanger, I caught a coach to the city centre where I placed my main holdall into a luggage locker for later retrieval.
-Check-in for the hotel was not until later in the day and I wanted to try my luck at getting onto a Lysefjorden boat trip.
-When I went to the provider’s shop, I got news that they were booked out for that afternoon’s sailing so the omens were not good.
+On arriving in Stavanger, I caught a coach to the city centre, where I placed my main holdall into a luggage locker for later retrieval.
+Check-in for the hotel was not until later in the day, and I wanted to try my luck at getting onto a Lysefjorden boat trip.
+When I went to the provider’s shop, I got news that they were booked out for that afternoon’s sailing, so the omens were not good.

-It also happened that I had some designs on walking around that part of Norway so I fancied getting an introduction to where I was intending to go.
-The boat manoeuvred around the docked ships with such agility that it was intriguing to watch and I then realised why the boat had wing mirrors.
+It also happened that I had some designs on walking around that part of Norway, so I fancied getting an introduction to where I was intending to go.
+The boat manoeuvred around the docked ships with such agility that it was intriguing to watch, and I then realised why the boat had wing mirrors.
 One around those obstacles, we were on our way.

 The boat entered more open water after going under the bridge carrying the main road to the islands of Sølyst, Engøy, Buøy and Hunvåg.
-Ferries were seen plying their ways and we were accompanied by a smaller boat for much of our own journey.
-Passing more islands, we reached the opening of Høgsfjorden where we entered to get to its tributary Lysefjorden.
-There was little sign of sun or I would have been busy photographing sunlit islands to my heart’s content, not that the surroundings were not beguiling without the added lighting.
+Ferries were seen plying their ways, and we were accompanied by a smaller boat for much of our own journey.
+Passing more islands, we reached the opening of Høgsfjorden, where we entered to get to its tributary Lysefjorden.
+There was little sign of sun, or I would have been busy photographing sunlit islands to my heart’s content, not that the surroundings were not beguiling without the added lighting.

-Things got more interesting after Forsand beyond which we passed under another road bridge.
-Bergsholmen was our next landmark and the fjord grew wilder in appearance the further along its length that we went.
-There were various stops within the vicinity of Preikestolen to see waterfalls and such like but it was the rocky outcrop itself that was the main event.
+Things got more interesting after Forsand, beyond which we passed under another road bridge.
+Bergsholmen was our next landmark, and the fjord grew wilder in appearance the further along its length that we went.
+There were various stops within the vicinity of Preikestolen to see waterfalls and such like, but it was the rocky outcrop itself that was the main event.

-Soon enough, we were back on firm ground again and I checked into my hotel.
-Electrical power in my room was limited until I discovered until I made an enquiry of a hotel receptionist who told me what the “Hovedbrytter” switch.
+Soon enough, we were back on firm ground again, and I checked into my hotel.
+Electrical power in my room was limited until I discovered, until I made an enquiry of a hotel receptionist who told me what the “Hovedbrytter” switch.
 When I went back to offer my gratitude, I met someone different without realising it and caused some confusion before spotting the right person in the office behind her.